-9. St. Anthony de Padua Church
+9. St Anthony of Padua Church

 It is the largest Catholic church in Istanbul.
 The red façade makes it different from the beige mosques; we think entering there is a must for all the Catholics in Istanbul.
 We bet you have never seen a church being mostly visited by Muslims.
-St. Anthony de Padua Church is a real peaceful island amid a crowded street!
+St. Anthony de Padua Church is a really peaceful island amid a crowded street!

 10. Ecumenical Patriarchate of Constantinople